aliekins/The_Cursed_Labyrinth/docs/specification.md

 [hyperlink to the repo](https://github.com/aliekins/The_Cursed_Labyrinth.git) _(it would probably be a nicer read over there)_

+>Note: This specification may seem a bit hectic, since I was trying to write down everything I would not like to forget myself (more so than just trying to explain the goal of the project).
+So the part You might be mainly interested in is just the **Project Overview** section.

 ## Project Overview
 A 2D, top-down dungeon crawler with light puzzle elements and a (somewhat) dark fantasy narrative.
 Players embody a lone knight lost in an ever-shifting maze, guided (and tested) by the ghost of the creature he slew.